ExoplanetML/Nigraha/README.md

 # Nigraha: DL pipeline for finding planet candidates from TESS data

+## Background
+This repository contains the code, models, and data from our Nigraha pipeline for finding planet candidates from TESS.
+Here is the paper that describes this work and it will appear in MNRAS (Monthly Notices of Royal Astronomy Society journal).

+## Citation
+If you use this code, please cite it:

+Rao, S & Mahabal, A & Rao, N & Raghavendra, C (2020).
+Nigraha: Machine-learning based pipeline to identify and evaluate planet candidates from TESS. _MNRAS_.

 ## Required packages
     pip install transitleastsquares lightkurve matrixprofile tensorflow numpy pandas scipy